bahodge/candlekeep-mysteries/soul_worth_breaking/Notes.md

 We are given the contract to bind [[Lucian Veilcross]] to [[Ginzeval]].
 Once the contract is signed, [[Ginzeval]] will be notified.

 ---
-## East Gate
+## Road to East Gate

 We are teleported to the East Gate and appear in some nearby woods.
 We meet a dwarf who tells us that there is a great live music show in the [[Guilded Tankard Tavern]] in the merchant's quarter.

 [[Leith]] sings a song for the road and we meet [[Bael Hardhelm]].
 We ask about some gossip in the town.
-He heard that the nobels were having a masquerade
+He heard that the nobles were having a masquerade.
+Perhaps we can get a contract to play at the show.

+We need a travel card to enter [[Eldoria]]. [[Bael Hardhelm]] says that the line on the right is corrupt and we can get into the city.